dosymep/Autodesk.Revit.Sdk.Refs/README.md

 ### Build Revit Project

 See sample project in this [folder](sample/SamplePlugin).
-You should compile the Debug configuration.
+You should compile Debug or Release configuration.
 Other configurations needs to help write code with constants.

 #### dotnet cli